Kacper-M-Michalik/sel4-rpi-guide/README.md

 ### RPI Device Tree + Overlays
 The bootloader needs to know what kind of hardware exists on our device (the RPI), this is described using a device tree and overlays (overlays are patches applied to a base device tree, for example if you disable bluetooth in the later 'config.txt', then the disable-bt overlay will also get used).
-The rpi4B device tree is found [here](https://github.com/raspberrypi/firmware/blob/master/boot/bcm2711-rpi-4-b.dtb).
+<br>The rpi4B device tree is found [here](https://github.com/raspberrypi/firmware/blob/master/boot/bcm2711-rpi-4-b.dtb).
 The overlays folder is found [here](https://github.com/raspberrypi/firmware/tree/master/boot/overlays).
-Copy the base device tree, then the overlays folder into the boot partition.
+<br>Copy the base device tree, then the overlays folder into the boot partition.

 ### Boot config
 During boot the RPI firmware will perform setup based on options in the 'config.txt' file, for our case we need at least these 3 options: